 Also, aesthetically things have changed a bit too, clock is now on the upper left and upon swiping down the Quick settings are a little bit different as well, just overall icons are a bit round, the home launcher still has the Google Now setting as well.

 Android 9 makes notifications even more useful and more actionable.
 Messaging apps can take advantage of the new APIs to show conversations, attach photos and stickers, and even suggest smart replies.
-It will be able to use ML Kit to generate smart reply suggestions very soon for all the apps.
+It will be able to use AI-ML development Kit to generate smart reply suggestions very soon for all the apps.
 Also, the contact images are shown within the thread, which makes it look really clean.

 The ambient display also got a bit of an update, it now shows the time, date along with weather, if you have any notifications and down at the bottom you do have the battery percentage.